MichelDev2005/supportboard-translate/CODE_OF_CONDUCT.md

-# Code of Conduct - ZDesk Translate
+# Code of Conduct - ZdeskTranslate

 ## Our Pledge